Uberspace/lab/source/guide_taskd.rst

  [isabell@stardust ~]$

 Mind the user key!
 This identifies the user (as the name is not neccessary unique).
 Lets put this information in a file just to make things easier especially on Android where you can then copy paste the information.
-Create a file 'Isabell_task_info'
+Create a file  ``~/Isabell_task_info`` and put this in:

 ::

  org Public
  key cf31f287-ee9e-43a8-843e-e8bbd5de4294
  name Isabell Smith
- server isabell.uber.space:40200
+ server stardust.uberspace.de:40200